 Section 4-165, Immunity of State Officers and Employees from Personal Liability, of Connecticut State Statutes, reads as follows: "No State officer or employee shall be personally liable for damage or injury, not wanton, reckless or malicious, caused in the discharge of his duties or within the scope of his employment.
 Any person having a complaint for such damage or injury shall present it as a claim against the state under the provisions of this chapter.
-For the purposes of this section "scope of employment" shall include, but not be limited to, representation by an attorney appointed by the public defender services commission as a public defender, assistant public defender or deputy assistant public defender or any attorney appointed by the court as a special assistant public defender of an indigent accused or of a child on a petition of delinquency, representation by such attorneys, referred to in section 4-141, of state officers and employees, in action brought against such officers and employees in their official and individual capacities, the discharge of duties as a trustee of the state employees retirement system, the discharge of duties of a Commissioner of Superior Court hearing small claims matter or acting as a fact-finder, arbitrator or magistrate or acting in any other quasijudicial position, and the discharge of duties of a person appointed to a committee established by law for the purpose of rendering services to the judicial department; provided such actions arise out of the discharge of the duties or within the scope of employment of such officers or employees..."
+For the purposes of this section "scope of employment" shall include, but not be limited to, representation by an attorney appointed by the public defender services commission as a public defender, assistant public defender or deputy assistant public defender or any attorney appointed by the court as a special assistant public defender of an indigent accused or of a child on a petition of delinquency, representation by such attorneys, referred to in section 4-141, of state officers and employees, in action brought against such officers and employees in their official and individual capacities, the discharge of duties as a trustee of the state employees retirement system, the discharge of duties of a Commissioner of Superior Court hearing small claims matter or acting as a fact-finder, arbitrator or magistrate or acting in any other quasi-judicial position, and the discharge of duties of a person appointed to a committee established by law for the purpose of rendering services to the judicial department; provided such actions arise out of the discharge of the duties or within the scope of employment of such officers or employees..."

-ARTICLE XVI: DISASTER PLAN
+ARTICLE XVII: EMERGENCY MANAGEMENT PLAN

-The Hospital maintains an external and internal disaster plan in which members of the Medical Staff actively participate.
+1. The Hospital maintains an internal disaster plan in which members of the Medical Staff actively participate.
 Members of the Medical Staff are required to be familiar with their duties and roles in the event of a disaster.
 Selected members of the Medical Staff participate on the Connecticut Valley Hospital Management of the Environment of Care Committee.
 This committee periodically updates the plan.
+The mechanism for granting Disaster privileges is outlined in the Medical Staff By-laws.

-ARTICLE XVII: SELECTION OF NEW MEDICAL STAFF
+ARTICLE XVIII: SELECTION OF NEW MEDICAL STAFF